 Commercially raised pork, beef, chicken, butter, cheese, milk and ice cream fall under this.
-These products are also contaminated with bovine growth hormones and expose us to a great number of xenoestrogens.
+These products are typically contaminated with bovine growth hormones and expose us to a great number of xenoestrogens and antibiotics.

 To prevent this, reduce or eliminate entirely the consumption of commercial meat and dairy from your diet, and just buy grass-fed, hormone-free, and humanely-raised animal products whenever you can.

-Drink filtered water as much as possible because most of our water sources have petroleum derivatives – a primary source of xenoestrogens.
+Drink filtered water as much as possible because most municipal water sources have pharmaceutical run-off and petroleum derivatives – both are sources of xenoestrogens.